GOWAAA/camerakit-web-w-recordfeature/src/remoteAPIGuide.md

 # Remote API Setup Guide

-//Credits to @bastiensaro (https://www.filtre-experience.fr/) for making the guide possible
+Credits to @bastiensaro (https://www.filtre-experience.fr/) for making the guide possible

 Step-by-step guide to setting up remote API to detect button press from Lens to Camera Kit for Web.